opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 Bucket-level monitors also require you to specify a threshold and value for your aggregation and timeframe, but you can use a maximum of five conditions to better refine your trigger.
 Optionally, you can also use a keyword filter to filter for a specific field in your index.

-Document-level monitors provide the added option to use tags that represent multiple queries connected by logical operators.
+Document-level monitors provide the added option to use tags that represent multiple queries connected by the logical OR operator.

 To create a per document monitor trigger: